MaanasaG/iPrep/sorting/README.md

 #Sorting Techniques

-Pesudo code, key poitns will be explained here
+Pesudo code, key poitns will be go here